 Don’t Wait Until It’s Too Late

 Avaya’s June 30 seat minimum deadline is approaching.
-If you’re considering Canadian VoIP providers, the best time to explore your options is now — before support is cut off or pricing spikes.
+If you’re considering Canadian VoIP providers, start with SE Telecom — and explore how ClearClouds compares to your current setup.
+The best time to review your options is now — before support is cut off or pricing spikes.

 → Request a meeting with one of our experts